Mayo-AAU/GenomicWarehouse/doc/filter.md

 # Filter

-Include only certain records in a newly created `.vcf`.
+Include only certain records in an in-memory virtual `.vcf`.

 A Filter needs to be done in near real time, just like VCF-Miner.
 Here is a relevant query that touches both INFO (Annotation) and sample information.